isuru89/oasis/docs/specs/states.md

 * Very similar to milestones but does not accumulate through history.
 * External applications must send event(s) notifying the current state.
   * Based on state, user will be awarded points.
+* The points awarded from state won't be part of Milestones or any other game elements.
+  * State points are just a net points you awarded for being in that state.